schw4b/DGM/README.md

-# multdyn: Multiregression Dynamic Models for directed dynamic functional brain network analysis.
+# multdyn: Dynamical graphical models for finding directed dynamic network models with multivariate time series data, with emphasis on functional MRI brain network data.
 [![Build Status](https://travis-ci.org/schw4b/multdyn.png?branch=master)](https://travis-ci.org/schw4b/multdyn)
 [![CRAN\_Status\_Badge](http://www.r-pkg.org/badges/version/multdyn)](https://cran.r-project.org/package=multdyn)
 [![CRAN\_Download\_Badge](http://cranlogs.r-pkg.org/badges/grand-total/multdyn)](http://www.r-pkg.org/pkg/multdyn)

-The aim of this package is to study directed functional connectivity in fMRI.
-Multiregression Dynamic Models (MDM) belong to the family of Dynamic Bayesian Networks.
-MDM searches through all possible parent nodes for a specific node and provides an interpretable fit in terms of regression model for each network node (Costa et al., 2015).
+The aim of this package is to study directed dynamic functional connectivity in fMRI.
+Dynamic graphical models (DGM) belong to the family of Dynamic Bayesian Networks.
+DGM searches through all possible parent nodes for a specific node and provides an interpretable fit in terms of regression model for each network node.
+There is a special varinat of DGM called Multiregression Dyanmic Models which constrain the network to a acyclic graph (Costa et al., 2015), but with DGM, we do not use this constrain.

-Current research aims to fully characterize MDM using simulations and big data from the Human Connectome Project (HCP) in order to test validity and different aspects of reliability (test-retest reliability, out-of-sample reliability) in order to make this new method available for neuroimaging.
+Current research aims to fully characterize DGM using simulations and big data from the Human Connectome Project (HCP) in order to test validity and different aspects of reliability (test-retest reliability, out-of-sample reliability) in order to make this new method available for neuroimaging.

 ## References
 1. Costa, L., Smith, J., Nichols, T., Cussens, J., Duff, E. P., and Makin, T. R. (2015).
 Searching Multiregression Dynamic Models of resting-state fMRI networks using integer programming. *Bayesian Analysis*, 10(2), 441–478. [doi:10.1214/14-BA913](http://dx.doi.org/10.1214/14-BA913).
 2. Smith, S. M., Miller, K. L., Salimi-Khorshidi, G., Webster, M., Beckmann, C. F., Nichols, T. E., et al. (2011).
 Network modelling methods for FMRI. *NeuroImage*, 54(2), 875–91. [doi:10.1016/j.neuroimage.2010.08.063](http://dx.doi.org/10.1016/j.neuroimage.2010.08.063).

-## Reference this package
-Schwab, S., Harbord, R., Costa, L., Nichols, T.E.
-(2017). multdyn: A package for Multiregression Dynamic Models (MDM).
-Available at: https://github.com/schw4b/multdyn.

 ## User Guide